 Hanmer Springs is a small resort town on the north side of New Zealand South Island, known for its thermal pools with natural mineral waters.
 For us, this was the perfect place to end our road trip, as it allowed us to finish with some well earned relaxation.

-With one full day in Hanmer Springs, you can spend the whole time unwinding at the brilliant Hanmer Springs Thermal Pools & Spa.
-We booked discount tickets on Bookme.
 I can’t think of a better way we could have concluded the trip than by soaking in hot pools for a day, with the odd splash down the water slide to cool off.

 Where to stay in Hanmer Springs

 For both nights at Hanmer Springs we camped at Alpine Adventure Holiday Park, a pleasant spot a couple of kilometres out of town.
 It offers cheap camping, or you can stay in cabins, caravans or studios.
-Wherever you stay outdoors here, you’ll need to be ready for swarms of sandflies!
-Make sure you bring a lot of insect repellent.

 That night we savoured a final timely treat, as New Zealand’s only supermoon of the year appeared above the tree of our campsite at midnight.

 If you want to stay in the town itself for convenience, you can’t go wrong with Hanmer Backpackers.
-This hostel is right in the heart of town, has great facilities, and you can choose from dorms or privates rooms,
+This hostel is right in the heart of town, has great facilities, and you can choose from dorms or privates rooms.

 Day 14: return to Christchurch